jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

 how to make sure the calculator tests use new numbers for every test
 *********************************************************************************

-I used the `setUp method`_ in :ref:`list comprehensions` to make sure that I have a new :ref:`list<lists>` and :ref:`iterable<what is an iterable?>` for every test.
+I used the `setUp method`_ in :ref:`list comprehensions` to make sure that I have a new :ref:`list<what is a list?>` and :ref:`iterable<what is an iterable?>` for every test.
 I want to do the same thing with the :ref:`calculator<how to make a calculator>`, to make sure that each test uses 2 new different random numbers, not the same random numbers for every test

 ----